fchristofrank/Image-Processing-Java-Application/Assignment4Part1(IME)/res/README.md

     - **Concrete Classes**:
         - `Blur`: Returns the Gaussian kernel matrix on the image.
         - `Sharpen`: Returns the sharpening 5x5 matrix for each pixel.
+5. **Sepia**: Applies the sepia filter to the image by performing color transformations on individual pixels.
+    - **Concrete Classes**:
+        - `Sepia`: Returns the sepia filter applied image.